Ihor Koval: Biography

 Since 1996 - director of the Social Sciences Institute at Mechnykov ONU.
 He defended his doctoral thesis on "The conceptual design of the United States Eastern European policy at the beginning of global transformation process" at the World Economy and International Relations Institute at Ukrainian National Academy of Sciences.
 He received the Doctor of Political Sciences degree in 2000 and in 2001 became a professor.

 In 2010 he was elected as a rector of the I.I.
-Mechnykov Odessa National University (ONU).
+Mechnykov Odesa National University (ONU).

-In 2015, by the decision of the University staff Ivan Koval was re-elected for a second term as a rector of ONU.
+In 2015, by the decision of the university staff Ivan Koval was re-elected for a second term as a rector of ONU.

 Under the leadership of Rector Koval put into operation a new seven-story 6500 square meters academic building of the university (2013).
-Thanks to an investment strategy for the first time in the country's independence history it was in Mechnykov University where 90 families of University employees received state housing (2013).
+Thanks to an investment strategy for the first time in the country's independence history it was in Mechnykov University where 90 families of university employees received state housing (2013).
 In 2010, the university launched a publishing house that produces up to 500 scientific and methodical literature units annually.
-In 2015 on the 150th anniversary of the ONU, University's history Museum was opened.
+In 2015 on the 150th anniversary of the ONU, university's history Museum was opened.
 Today, 28 scientific schools and 20 research laboratories are working at Mechnykov ONU.

 Social activity

-1998 - 2004 - Igor Koval became Advisor of the Odessa Regional State Administration Chairman;
+1998 - 2004 - Igor Koval became Advisor of the Odesa Regional State Administration Chairman;

-1997 - Director of the Odessa's applied social sciences program; 1997–1998 - Coordinator of the European research program in the framework of the EU TEMPUS-TACIC program;
+1997 - Director of the Odesa's applied social sciences program; 1997–1998 - Coordinator of the European research program in the framework of the EU TEMPUS-TACIC program;

-since 1999 - head of the scientific seminar on international relations theory of history and historiography at the House of Scientists (Odessa);
+since 1999 - head of the scientific seminar on international relations theory of history and historiography at the House of Scientists (Odesa);